YanisSwz/AriadneNavMesh/README.md

 ### Heightfield

 THE key element of navmesh generation is the heightfield.
-The heightfield is by a bounding box, and its floor is a X-Z grid.
-Its first use is to voxelize triangles and get their spans (y-extent across a cell of the X-Z grid).
+The heightfield is delimited by a bounding box, and its floor is a X-Z grid.
+Its used to voxelize triangles and get their spans (y-extent across a cell of the X-Z grid).
 I started with a centered grid, but I later moved-on to a grid starting at the bounding box minimun X and Z, for more convenient coordinates.

 ![Grid](./Visuals/Grid.gif)